Before betting on football, you really should have a good understanding of how to read football odds.

 This guide will help you read football odds in the hopes that you will become a more successful sports bettor.
 This will also provide a breakdown of against the spread betting, as that is the most common NFL betting type.

 You should also think about who you place your wager with as well before playing down a bet.
-We have found the 2 best legal sportsbooks in the US normally offering the best odds are BetMGM and William Hill.
+We have found the 2 best legal sportsbooks in the US normally offering the best odds are BetMGM and Caesars Sportsbook.
 You may also want to check out our guides on how to get free bets from legal US sportsbooks as well before placing a bet.

 When you go to place a bet on an NFL game at one of the several NFL betting apps, you will see a long list of odds on a betting table.
 At first glance, this will be extremely overwhelming, especially for first-time sports bettors.

 Even if you stick to focusing on just one game, you will still see several options and plenty of numbers.
 We have included this chart below to help explain what everything means so that you can read football odds more clearly.

 |1:00 PM ET||122||Detroit Lions||+195||+6.5||52.5|

 We will take a closer look at each one of the columns on this table to help explain what all of these odds mean.

 The first thing that you will see when looking at football odds is the date and time of each matchup that is listed.
 Usually, the games will be listed in the order in which they are played, but several NFL games start at the same time each day.

 Most NFL odds are released almost a week in advance, but these could change leading up to the start of the game.